Why and How to Install Bar Ends On A Mountain Bike

 ● The risk of hooking to a tree is real

 The technical aspects of the bar end, especially positioning, also make them prone to being hooked to a tree.
 Think about a situation where you cycle along a narrow trail surrounded by trees and thick bushes.
 You realize there is also a real chance of getting hooked to a tree.
-The worst thing about it is that such a sudden occurrence would be catastrophic when cycling at high speed.

 Thus, bikers should think about the usefulness of these accessories.
 Ask this question: Do I need to install bar ends on my bike, and why?
 What are the pros and cons?